We hear it all the time – many of our clients’ car wreck stories follow a similar path:

 Should I talk to the insurance company after the accident?

 In short, this is never advised.
 Accident victims often make the mistake of talking to an insurance adjuster before obtaining legal representation.
 Insurance companies are for profit businesses that use unfair tactics to reduce or deny your claim.
 What you say to the other driver’s insurance company could be used against you.
 It’s important you speak with a qualified car accident attorney before talking to the other driver’s insurance company.

 Should I accept a check from the other driver or the other driver’s insurance?

 While it may be tempting to take a check offered by the other driver or their insurance, you should think twice before settling for any check offered.
-Once you settle with an insurance company, you cannot ask for more compensation and insurance companies are known for finding ways to reduce claim values.
+Once you accept a settlement offer from an insurance company, you cannot ask for more compensation and insurance companies are known for finding ways to reduce claim values.

 Whatever you receive should be enough to cover your medical treatments, property damage, and lost wages.
 An attorney can help you determine the full value of your claim and will fight to earn the compensation you deserve.
 You should not accept a check without first consulting an attorney.